coneil/coneil.github.io/_posts/2020-06-12-reinforce-forget.md

 ---
 layout: post
 title: Reinforce And Forget
-subtitle: throw away and discover
+subtitle: the fuck was i talking about...
 tags: [blahblahblah]
 ---